-I, , understand that as an intern at
+I, \\\\\, understand that as an intern at

-I will be required to follow the following

 standards of appropriate workplace conduct while I am on the job:

-• I will be punctual and conscientious in the fulfillment of my commitment and duties I will accept supervision graciously I will conduct myself in a dignified, courteous, and considerate manner.
-I will take any problems, criticisms, or suggestions to my supervisor.
-I will follow all company policies and procedures (dress code, safety training, etc.) I will always knock on closed doors.
-I will not chew gum or eat food while working.
-I will not bring friends to the work site.
-I will not accept tips.
-I will always notify my supervisor if I am not able to report for work.
-I will only work when and where assigned.
-I will refrain from loud talking and laughing.
-I will not use company phones for personal calls.
-I will not discuss race, religion, or politics with customers.
+- I will be punctual and conscientious in the fulfillment of my commitment and duties - I will accept supervision graciously - I will conduct myself in a dignified, courteous, and considerate manner. - I will take any problems, criticisms, or suggestions to my supervisor. - I will follow all company policies and procedures (dress code, safety training, etc.) - I will always knock on closed doors. - I will not chew gum or eat food while working. - I will not bring friends to the work site. - I will not accept tips. - I will always notify my supervisor if I am not able to report for work. - I will only work when and where assigned. - I will refrain from loud talking and laughing. - I will not use company phones for personal calls. - I will not discuss race, religion, or politics with customers.

-are required to follow the same code of conduct as other members of the lways remember that you are representing our company to the public.
+Interns are required to follow the same code of conduct as other members of the team.
+Always remember that you are representing our company to the public.

-Signed: Date:

-Intern's Signature

-Signed: Date:

 Supervisor's Signature